WeaPoN-wpn/AirDelay_Flight_Prediction/README.md

 2. If you want to change the model, please change `def query_ollama_chat()` in **llm_dialogue_2.py** accordingly.

-    [library (ollama.com)](https://ollama.com/library) is the ollama model library, please search for the model you need and launch it before running this project.
+    [Library (ollama.com)](https://ollama.com/library) is the ollama model library, please search for the model you need and launch it before running this project.

     - **Reference Link**: [Ollama GitHub](https://github.com/ollama/ollama)